KhaledAhmed2004/NoSql_Initial_Backend_Setup/MongooseMiddleware.md

 1. **Pre Middleware**
    - Runs **before** an action (e.g., before saving, updating, or deleting a document).
-   - Useful for tasks like validation or modifying document data before it is saved.
+   - Useful for modifying document data before it is saved.

    **Example: Pre-save Middleware**